 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-A balloon payment car loan works quite differently than the standard auto loans that many people are used to getting.
+A balloon payment car loan works differently than standard auto loans.
 Rather than making steady, equal payments throughout the loan’s term, you’ll pay lower amounts each month up until the very last payment, which is the balloon payment.While a balloon payment car loan can help keep your car payments lower for the time being, there’s always the risk that you won’t be ready when the big payment arrives.
 Read on to learn more about balloon auto loan pros and cons and how they differ from traditional loans and car leases.

 What Is a Car Loan With a Balloon Payment?

-A balloon auto loan has pros and cons.
-What is balloon payment on a car?
-It’s a final scheduled payment on your car loan that’s substantially greater than the prior monthly payments.With a balloon auto loan, payments are smaller over its term — until the last payment, when the remaining balance is paid off in a large lump sum.
+A balloon auto loan is a final scheduled payment on your car loan that’s substantially greater than the prior monthly payments.With a balloon auto loan, payments are smaller over its term — until the last payment, when the remaining balance is paid off in a large lump sum.
 This is different from how car loans work usually, where borrowers make a series of equal payments spread out over the loan’s term (for example, 36, 48, or 60 months).When looking at who offers balloon auto loans, you may find that these loans are largely limited to dealerships.
 There will likely be fewer options to compare as opposed to if you were looking for a traditional car loan or to lease a vehicle.

 How Balloon Auto Loans Work